-Following a peak in week 52 and a plateau between weeks 3 through 7, the proportion of visits to BC Children's Hospital Emergency Room (ER) attributed to ILI increased from 17% in week 8 to 22% in week 9, above the historical average (Figure 2).
-This increase will require ongoing monitoring.
+Following a peak in week 52 and a relative plateau between weeks 3 and 8, the proportion of visits to BC Children's Hospital Emergency Room (ER) attributed to ILI increased again in week 9 (22%) and remained above the historical average again in week 10 (21%) (Figure 2).

-Figure 2: Percent of patients presenting to BC Children's Hospital ER attributed to influenza-like illness (ILI).
-British Columbia.
-2018-19
+Figure 2: Percent of patients presenting to BC Children's Hospital ER attributed to influenza-like illness (ILI), British Columbia, 2018-19

 Source: BCCH Admitting, Discharge, Transfer database (ADT).
 Data includes records with a triage chief complaint of "flu" or "influenza" or "fever/cough."
-5-year historical average for 2018-19 season based on 2012-13 to 2017-18 seasons; CI=confidence interval.
+5-year historical average for 2018-19 season based on 2012-13 to 2017-18 seasons; Cl=confidence interval.